 Basil is a member of the mint family and offers a bright, herbaceous touch to green beans.
 It is quite different from the more umami-focused spices above.
 It is best to use the fresh form of basil for your green beans; it is also a good idea to add it in the last few seconds of cooking.
 Basil does not stand up well to long cooking.

-Pesto is a blend of basil, olive oil along with pine nuts, and Parmesan cheese.
+Pesto is a blend of basil, olive oil, pine nuts, and Parmesan cheese.
 You can buy it pre-made, but it is relatively easy to make yourself.
 Pesto serves as a complete seasoning, simply add to steamed or roasted green beans and toss.
 There will be no need to add anything more.
 With this blend, you get basil’s flavor along with the flavors of the other ingredients that all work well against the subtle flavors of green beans.

 Both lemon juice and lemon zest are great additions to green beans.
-Simply squeeze a lemon over your green beans right before you serve them, or sprinkle on some zest.
+Simply squeeze a lemon over your green beans before serving them, or sprinkle on some zest.
 Use lemon juice alone or as a part of a mix of spices.
 The tart fruitiness of lemon juice gives green beans a clean, tangy flavor while also helping to pull any other seasonings you use together.
 The citrus aroma of the zest can work similarly.